22 Reasons Why You Should Become an MRI Technologist

 7. You’ll Learn to Understand People Better

-8. You’ll Have Great Stories to Share with Your Friends
+8. You’ll Have Great Stories

 To meet patient demands, manufacturers are constantly working on increasing the efficiency and comfort of MRI machines.
 As technology develops, you can expect to see new and more advanced models every 5-6 years.